 - 1 cup/half pint heavy (double) cream

-- 8 ounces chocolate ( I use a mix)
+- 8 ounces chocolate ( I use a mix of dark and milk)

 - mini eggs or raspberries, or just leave plain!